 So what is the Indian twist I mention?

-This margarita cocktail recipe is inspired by Kala Khatta, A treat almost every child in North India has impinted in their memory.
+This margarita cocktail recipe is inspired by Kala Khatta, a treat almost every child in North India has impinted in their memory.
+Of course though, this treat is non-alcoholic!

 Kala Khatta is a syrup made from the Jamun or Malabar plum.
 In India, it is a welcome refreshment in the hot summer months.
 Kala means "black" and Khatta is "sour" or "tangy."